Written by

 (pointing)

-Because Sebastian Prince is doing it with Mrs. Hess in that office down there.
+Because Sebastian Prince is doing it with Larissa Hess in that office down there.

 Jenny's eyes go wide and she looks around.